 We carefully check that all staff and volunteers are safe to work with our children.
 A number of checks are made including DBS checks, references, ID and employment history.
 We keep a Single Central Record of all this information and this is regularly monitored.

 Visitors and volunteers are rigorously checked in much the same way as staff, before they can have access to our pupils.
 Any visitors on site must read the Safeguarding Information Leaflet before being signed into the building.
 All adults in school wear an ID badge, which determines the level of access they have to our building and our pupils.

 Visitors and Volunteers are carefully screened to ensure that we are satisfied that they are suitable to work with our pupils.

-We have a policy that ‘it could happen here’ and no concern is too small to report to a DSL.
+We have a policy that ‘it could happen here and it it likely to be happening here’ and no concern is too small to report to a DSL.
 If anyone has concern that a child is being harmed as a result of abuse or neglect, they have a duty to share concerns.